eaprelsky/infodynamics/book/09_02_neural_validation.md

 Our neural validation strategy required a dataset that met several critical criteria:

-**High-Quality Brain Imaging**: We needed the highest resolution structural and functional MRI data available to detect neural correlates of information physics principles.
+**High-Quality Brain Imaging**: We needed the highest resolution structural and functional MRI data available to detect neural correlates of information dynamics principles.

 **Comprehensive Cognitive Assessment**: The dataset must include cognitive tasks that overlap with our Stanford validation to establish behavioral-neural relationships.